Fire Equipment Services

 We provide portable fire extinguisher training to the University community.
 This training involves a 15 minute video, lecture and hands on training using a live fire simulator.

-To schedule the training please call or email Richard Graves at (352)392-1591.
+To schedule the training please call or email Chris Carlson at (352)392-1591.
 Please allow at least one or two weeks for scheduling.

 Provide the following.